haka-security/haka/doc/user/tutorial/dissector/state_machine.rst

 Setting default transitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-We define two transitions thatt are common to all states.
-The first one is used to handle errors which we manage by dropping the connection (remember that we defined a drop connection in our dissector):
+We define two transitions that are common to all states.
+The first one is used to handle errors which we manage by dropping the connection:

 .. code-block:: lua